jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (1) If the EU FTA first comes into force on a day other than 1 January in any year, an EU FTA tariff quota must be applied in that year on a pro rata basis.
 (2) In this section, EU FTA tariff quota means an EU FTA tariff quota listed in Schedule 5A.

+### 27 Quota compliance programmes
+(1) This section applies to eligible participants and eligible reserve participants who did not obtain an approved quota compliance programme under the Animal Products (Regulated Control Scheme—Dairy Export Quota Products) Regulations 2008, for any 1 or more of the 3 quota years immediately before the quota year that the participant is applying for and in which they were also allocated an export licence.
+(2) Before those participants can be allocated licences under section 26(3), they must submit a statutory declaration to the Minister or a person authorised by the Minister setting out—
+  (a) the reasons why the participant did not obtain a quota compliance programme for each of the quota years they did not obtain one; and
+  (b) the reasons why the participant considers they should still be allocated an export licence or licences for the upcoming quota year.
+(3) If the Minister receives a statutory declaration under subsection (2), then the Minister may decide to allocate export licences to the participant if—
+  (a) they have been allocated licences in at least 1 of the 3 previous quota years; and (b) they have not obtained an approved quota compliance programme for the corresponding quota year or years that they were allocated a licence; and
+  (c) the Minister is satisfied that the failure to obtain a quota compliance programme was—
+    (i) out of the participant’s control, for example,— (A) if the participant was not able to export their products for which they had been allocated licences due to severe weather events or natural disasters that impacted on domestic productions, or disruption in a destination market due to war; or
+      (B) there was or is a delay to the receipt of a quota compliance programme, for example due to a lack or shortage of auditors; or
+    (ii) for any other reason that the Minister is satisfied explains the participant's failure to obtain a quota compliance programme in the given quota year.
+(4) The Minister must provide written notice to the participant of their decision under subclause (3) within a reasonable time frame, and in any event before the notification of allocations is made in the Gazette under clause 6 of Schedule 5B.
+(5) However, in subsection (1), any 1 or more of the 3 quota years does not include any of the 2023, 2024, or 2025 quota years.

 ### 27 Increases in rights to export to designated markets during initial period
 [Repealed]

 ### 27A Increases or reductions in rights to export to designated markets
 (1) This section applies if there is an increase or reduction in rights to secure economic benefits from designated markets that are not allocated in an existing export licence.
-(2) An increase in a right to export to a designated market during the course of an allocation period accrues on a pro rata basis to the registered holders of export licences at the time the increase first becomes available for use.
+(2) An increase in a right to export to a designated market during the course of a quota year accrues on a pro rata basis to the registered holders of export licences at the time the increase first becomes available for use.
-(3) A reduction in a right to export to a designated market during the course of an allocation period applies on a pro rata basis to the registered holders of export licences for that designated market at the time the volumes reduce.
+(3) A reduction in a right to export to a designated market during the course of a quota year applies on a pro rata basis to the registered holders of export licences for that designated market at the time the volumes reduce.
 (4)
-(5) An accrual under subsection (2) and a reduction under subsection (3) applies only for the remainder of the allocation period.
+(5) An accrual under subsection (2) and a reduction under subsection (3) applies only for the remainder of the quota year.
 (6) An accrual or reduction referred to in subsection (5) must be recorded in the register of export licence holders that is kept in accordance with section 29B.

 ### 28 Restriction on transfer of initial licences